kauri-io/Content/go-ethereum-guides/write-basic-quiz-dapp-in-go/write-basic-quiz-dapp-in-go.md

 }
 ```

-When you run your Go DApp with `go run main.go` in the terminal,
-`readStringStdin()` calls
-`bufio.NewReader(io.Stdin)`, which pauses your program and
-waits for the user to enter a value on the command line.
-We then take that input, process it, and return it as a value
-that our Go application can use.
+When we run the Go DApp with `go run main.go` in the terminal, `readStringStdin()` calls `bufio.NewReader(io.Stdin)`, which pauses the program and waits for the user to enter a value on the command line.
+It then takes that input, processes it, and returns it as a value that the Go application can use.

-Our CLI is implemented using an infinite `for` loop
-that does the following:
+We implement the CLI using an infinite `for` loop that does the following:

 1. Prints out quick instructions for using the CLI.
-2. Enters a `switch` statement that reads from user input on the
-command line, and executes a given `case` for the appropriate `rune`
+2. Enters a `switch` statement that reads from user input on the command line, and executes a given `case` for the appropriate `rune` it receives.
-it receives.
-3. When the user selects an option, the code for that `case` runs,
-and returns to the top of the `for` loop when `break` is called.
+3. When the user selects an option, the code for that `case` runs and returns to the top of the `for` loop when `break` is called.

-## Running your application
+## Running the application

 Congrats!
-You've finished your quiz DApp!
+We've finished the quiz DApp!

-Before testing your application, check that your `.env` file
-contains the values that your Go DApp needs to run.
+Before testing the application, check that the `.env` file contains the values that the Go DApp needs to run.
 It should look something like this:

 ```env
 GATEWAY="https://rinkeby.infura.io/v3/<project_id>"